-4. Effects of Imperfect Knowledge on Economic Dynamics
+4 Effects of Imperfect Knowledge on Economic Dynamics

-We first present some simple comparisons of the economy's behavior under rational expectations with known natural rates and under learning with time-varying and unobservable natural rates.
+We first present some simple comparisons of the behavior of the economy under rational expectations with known natural rates and under learning with time-varying and unobservable natural rates.
 Under learning, the economy is governed by nonlinear dynamics, so we use numerical simulations to illustrate the properties of the model economy, conditional on the policymaker following a specific policy rule.